 Register for AFIA’s PCQI course

-The American Feed Industry Association (AFIA) has opened registration for a Food Safety Preventive Controls Alliance (FSPCA) for Animal Food training.
-The course, which will be held from July 28 – 30 at the Inn at Opryland in Nashville, Tennessee, is one way to meet the requirements for a preventive controls qualified individual (PCQI).
+The American Feed Industry Association opened registration for a Food Safety Preventive Controls Alliance (FSPCA) for Animal Food training.
+The course, which will be held in person from July 27-29 at the Inn at Opryland in Nashville, Tennessee, is one way to meet the requirements for a preventive controls qualified individual (PCQI).

 - Recall plans.

 For more information, visit www.afia.org.

 Check out the latest industry job openings in our Job Board.

 Select a newsletter/magazine and submit your e-mail to subscribe.